 Princess Diana captured the hearts of millions with her shy demeanor and her “kaleidoscopic – full of life and constantly changing” face.
 Many of her photographs feature her famous blush that portrayed a wealth of emotions from frustration to sullenness to joy.

 Symptoms vary from person to person.
-Some individuals only experience mild forms of the disease, characterized by intermittent blushing or skin irritation.
-Severe cases are characterized by bumps, pimples and enlarged blood vessels, causing the skin to appear rough and uneven.
+Some people only experience mild forms of the disease, characterized by intermittent blushing or skin irritation.
+Severe cases include bumps, pimples and enlarged blood vessels, causing the skin to appear rough and uneven.

-Blushing, according to Darwin, is “the most peculiar and the most human of all expressions”.
-However, constantly being mistaken for blushing or being inebriated must become tiring.
+Blushing, according to Darwin, is “the most peculiar and the most human of all expressions.”
+But, constantly being mistaken for blushing or being inebriated can become tiring.
 In fact, according to the majority of rosacea sufferers, their condition has a strong negative impact on their quality of life.